-The programmes have been designed to provide opportunities for both newly qualified graduates and currently employed professionals to achieve excellence at the postgraduate level.
-In accommodating these groups of students, in particular, those in current employment, the modules have an innovative delivery pattern which supports the University's Mission statement of "increasing access, widening participation and assisting students to achieve their potential".
+The programmes have been designed to provide opportunities for both newly qualified graduates and currently employed professionals to achieve excellence at postgraduate level.
+In accommodating these groups of students, in particular those in current employment, the modules have an innovative delivery pattern which supports the University's Mission statement of "increasing access, widening participation and assisting students to achieve their potential".

 The predominant principle underpinning the organisation and timetabling of the course will be to flexibly design the best possible package for the cohort in question.
-This may mean the course looks very different from year-to-year in terms of the delivery patterns of the modules across the semesters.
-Depending on the status and availability of the cohort study blocks, (bi)weekly workshops and blended learning will be utilised to create the best possible package for the students.
-Whilst it is inevitable that no package will ever suit every student perfectly, the module team is committed to ensuring that every endeavour is invested in creating the most flexible offer possible.
+Depending on the status and availability of the cohort, study blocks, (bi)weekly workshops and blended learning will be utilised to create the best possible package for the students.
+Whilst it is inevitable that no package will ever suit every student perfectly, the module team is committed to ensuring that ever endeavour is invested in creating the most flexible offer possible.

-Status Mandatory (M) or Optional (O)
+Ма Sta Indatory (M) O)

 Module Code Module Title Credits (Number) PG Cert PG Dip MSc

-MSPO4281 Advanced Contemporary Issues in Disability Sport, Coaching and SEND PE 30 M M M
+MSPO4271 Athlete and Coach Learning 30 М М М

-MSPO4282 Applied Pedagogy and Practice in Adapted Physical Activity 30 0 М M
+MSPO4265 Leading People in Sport 30 0 М М

-MSPO4265 Leading People in Sport 30 0 M М
+MSPO4273 Contemporary Issues in Sports Coaching 30 0 М М

 MSPO4270 Professional Placement 30 0 М М

-MSPO4276 Sports Research Project 60 • - М
+MSPO4276 Sports Research Project 60 - - М

 Total Credits 180